 5-04.
 Recording Hydrologic Data.
-The Water Control Data Support System (WCDSS) is an integrated system of computer hardware and software packages readily usable by water managers and operators as an aid for making and implementing decisions.
 An effective decision support system requires efficient data input, storage, retrieval, and capable information processing.
 Corps-wide standard software and database structure are used for real-time water control.
 Time series hydrometeorological data are stored and retrieved using the CWMS Oracle database.
 In the event this database is unavailable, data can alternately be stored in the Hydrologic Engineering Center Data Storage System (HEC-DSS).

-To provide stream gage and precipitation data needed to support proper analysis, a DOMSAT Receive Station (DRS) is used to retrieve DCP data from gages throughout the ACF
+To provide stream gage and precipitation data needed to support proper analysis, a DOMSAT Receive Station (DRS) is used to retrieve DCP data from gages throughout the ACF Basin.

-Basin.
 The DRS equipment and software then receives the DOMSAT data stream, decodes the DCPs of interest and reformats the data for direct ingest into a HEC-DSS database.
-Reservoir data is received through a link with the Supervisory Control and Data Acquisition (SCADA) system which monitors and records reservoir conditions and operations in real time.
+Reservoir data are received through a link with the SCADA system, which monitors and records reservoir conditions and operations in real time.

 Most reservoir data are transmitted in hourly increments for inclusion in daily log sheets that are retained indefinitely.
-Gage data are transmitted in increments of 15 minutes, 1-hour, or other intervals.
+Gage data are transmitted in increments of 15 minutes, one-hour, or other intervals.
 Reservoir data are examined and recorded in water control models every morning (or other times when needed).
 The data are automatically transferred to forecast models.

 Automated timed processes also provide provisional real-time data needed for support of real-time operational decisions.
 Interagency data exchange has been implemented with the USGS and NWS Southeast River Forecast Center (SERFC).
 A direct link to SERFC is maintained to provide real-time products generated by NWS offices.
-Information includes weather and flood forecasts and warnings, tropical storm information, NEXRAD radar rainfall, graphical weather maps and more.
+Information includes weather and flood forecasts and warnings, tropical storm information, Next Generation Weather Radar (NEXRAD) rainfall, graphical weather maps, and more.
 Likewise, a direct link to USGS gages in the field allows for direct downloading of USGS data to Corps databases.

 5-05.
 Communication Network.
 The global network of the Corps consists of private, dedicated, leased lines between every Division and District office worldwide.
 Those lines are procured through a minimum of two General Services Administration-approved telephone vendors, and each office has a minimum of two connections, one for each vendor.
 The primary protocol of the entire Corps network is Ethernet.
 The reliability of the Corps' network is considered a command priority and, as such, supports a dedicated 24 hours per day Network Operations Center.
 The use of multiple telephone companies supplying the network connections minimizes the risk of a one cable cut causing an outage for any office.
 Such dual redundancy, plus the use of satellite data acquisition, makes for a very reliable water control network infrastructure.

 The Water Management Section has a critical requirement to be available during emergency situations for operation of the ACT Basin and to ensure data acquisition and storage remain functional.
 The Water Management Section must be able to function in cases of flooding or other disasters, which typically are followed by the loss of commercial electricity.
-The WCDS servers and the LRGS each have individual UPS (uninterruptable power supply) and a large UPS unit specifically for the portion of Mobile District Office in which the Water Management Section resides to maintain power for operational needs.
+The WCDS servers and the LRGS each have individual uninterruptable power supply (UPS) and a large UPS unit specifically for the portion of Mobile District Office in which the Water Management Section resides to maintain power for operational needs.